Glazelf/GlazePKMProgram/README.md

 ## Building

-PKHeX is a Windows Forms application which requires [.NET Framework v4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48137), with experimental support for [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0).
+GlazePKMProgram is a Windows Forms application which requires [.NET Framework v4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48137), with experimental support for [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0).

 The executable can be built with any compiler that supports C# 8.